ICP-hub/icp-cli/README.md

 ## Features

-- Easy setup and configuration for agents and canisters.
+- Easy setup and configuration for canisters creation and deployment.
 - Command-based execution for flexibility.
-- View canister status after creation.
+- Create an identity, use it, and retrieve the principal ID of identities.
+- Redeem coupons on any user identity's principal.

 ---